-- 1. With the test set in FDD Test operating mode, configure the mobile station to generate a 12.2 kbps reference measurement channel (RMC) uplink signal on the correct frequency while synchronized to the test set. - 2.
+- 1. Configure the mobile station to generate a 12.2 kbps or 64 kbps reference measurement channel (RMC). - 2.
 Press the Measurement selection key. - 3.
 Select the Waveform Quality measurement. - 4.
 Press the WWQ Setup (F1) key. - 5.
 Set the measurement parameters as needed for your measurement situation.